Zion National Park.

 Starting at the trailhead its a three hour walk.
 First along the plateau, the down into the gorge and finally along and in the creek to the area with all the sights.
 Halfway to the subway are the Dinosaur Tracks or dino prints.
 The sandstone was crossed by dinosaurs while it was deposited and still soft.
 The next layer of sand filled the tracks and protected them.
 Now they are part of the rock, and can be seen at the right place.
 As this is not developed at all, there is no sign, so we recommend to take the GPS coordinates with you.

 After a nice series of small steps in the layered sandstone, which creates a strange waterfall-staircase, you reach The Crack.
 This is a sandstone layer with a straight crack in the middle.
 Most of the water flows through the crack with white foam offering quite a contrast to the yellow sandstone.
 Excess water flows calmly over the plate, keeping the rock wet.

 From here the trail becomes quite difficult, it requires climbing gear both upwards and downwards.
 Keyhole Falls is the endpoint for all except mountaineers with gear.
-Nevertheless some do the trail as a one way trip top to bottom.
+Nevertheless some do the trail as a one way trip top to bottom, which includes two rappels.
 Beneath this waterfall there are numerous others, cold pools to swim, and kilometers of wading in water.
 This is definitely a canyoning tour of some difficulty.
 And you need to organize a car at the other trailhead.
 Optimal is a small group and two cars.